 Albini enjoys himself in the sleeve notes, enigmatically describing each little horror story masquerading as a song and crediting the band as “Dave Riley: bass, flyswatters”, Santiago Durango: “train guitar”, Steve Albini: “rocket guitar”, Roland: “Roland”.
 The combination of macabre subject matter, dark humour, relentlessness and sheer power tapped a vein in underground circles, sparking myriad bad imitations and elevating them to new levels of popularity.

 By the time Big Black recorded their next LP, Songs About Fucking in 1987, they’d already announced their intention to split.
 The stated reason was that they didn’t want to outstay their welcome, but Durango’s decision to start law school may have been a catalyst.
-Songs About Fucking – the name derived from Albini’s often stated bemusement that love is seen as music’s default subject matter – sees Big Black treading similar territory to Atomizer, and it’s another fine album.
+Songs About Fucking – its ironic title derived from Albini’s often-stated bemusement at love and romance having become music’s default subject matter – sees Big Black treading similar territory to Atomizer, and it’s another fine album.
 Kasimir S. Pulaski Day and Bad Penny are among the best things that they ever recorded, but the cover of Kraftwerk’s The Model is the standout track for me.
 The band take the kitsch euro-pop of the original and explode every aspect of it.
 Dave Riley turns the bassline into a monster, backed in the rhythm section by the ever hard-thumping Roland.
-Santiago Durango’s guitar is shrill and piercing, like a dentist’s drill, while the lyrics,in Albini’s distorted voice, suddenly seem threatening – Kraftwerk singing ‘I’d like to take her home with me, it’s understood’ sounds sophisticated and sexually confident; Albini makes it sound downright sinister.
+Santiago Durango’s guitar is shrill and piercing, like a dentist’s drill, while the lyrics, in Albini’s distorted voice, suddenly seem threatening – Kraftwerk singing ‘I’d like to take her home with me, it’s understood’ sounds sophisticated and sexually confident; Albini makes it sound downright sinister.
 Big Black make the song completely theirs and wipe the (blood-stained) floor with the original.

 So in 1987, after their final show at The Georgetown Steam Plant in Seattle, Big Black did indeed break up.
 Dave Riley and Santiago Durango pretty much retired from the music scene there and then, though one of Durango’s first cases as a lawyer saw him helping to recover Cynthia Plaster Caster’s bronze casts of rock star genitalia.
 Albini of course became a world renowned producer with Nirvana, The Breeders, The Wedding Present and many, many others.
 He also kept performing, first briefly with Rapeman, and then, to this day, with Shellac.
 Steve Albini remains a wildly unique musical talent, a punk rock trailblazer and a loud and uncompromising voice on the industry he loves but the work he did with his colleagues in his first band still stands out as his best.